Everyone

 - Adjust social media privacy settings to control what you share and who you share it with.

 - Don’t use your personal Facebook or other personal social media profiles for work.
+If you have a work-related social media, avoid using it to post about your private life.

 - Consider how you use the internet at work.
 Employers can monitor sites you are looking at to make sure they are appropriate.